+Finding the right option to spray on petunias (Petunia × hybrida) so bugs do not eat them can keep your cheery, long-lasting blooms beautiful.
 Petunias are easy-to-grow warm season annual plants that grow in beds, containers, hanging baskets or window buckets.
 They bloom showy flowers in a variety of colors including pink, red, white, purple and yellow.
-Petunias are one of the most popular plants for gardeners, but for different reasons, several types of plants like petunias too.
+Petunias are one of the most popular plants for gardeners, but for different reasons, several types of insects like petunias too.

-Neem oil is derived from the seed of the need tree.
-It contains a chemical called azadirachtin which is toxic to many types of insects but is harmless to mammals.
+Neem oil is derived from the seed of the neem tree and contains a chemical called azadirachtin, which is toxic to many types of insects but is harmless to mammals.
 Neem oil acts as a repellant, growth regulator and insect poison.
 It has systemic properties that enable the petunia plant to absorb the neem's extracts into the petunia's tissues.
 It causes insects like leafminers and other boring insects to stop feeding because the plant becomes unpalatable.
 If the petunia pest continues to feed the insect is unable to molt or reproduce.

 Nikki Walters has been a journalist since 2008.
 Her writing and photography have been featured in "Points North" magazine, "fitATLANTA Health and Fitness Magazine," "Seminole Chronicle" and "Moms Like Me" magazine.
 Walters received a B.S. in journalism from the University of Central Florida and is a graduate of the New York Institute of Photography.
 She is also a Florida master gardener.